 - The boundary adjustment will be in effect for the 2017-18 school year. - Families with students residing within the proposed boundary adjustment area who currently attend Nancy Ryles may elect to do one of the following: - 1.
 Under the grandfathering option, remain at Nancy Ryles through 5th grade (bus transportation will be provided) - 2.
-Enroll at Hazeldale, the new home boundary school (bus transportation would be provided, beginning with the 2017-18 school year; please note, Hazeldale will be temporarily relocated to Timberland for the 2017-18 school year). - The District will notify affected families and provide them with information on how to indicate their grandfathering preference.
+Enroll at Cooper Mountain, the new home boundary school (bus transportation would be provided, beginning with the 2017-18 school year. - The District will notify affected families and provide them with information on how to indicate their grandfathering preference.